Chapter 16 : Baba O'Riley

 “So why didn’t you tell me you knew?” he questioned.

 “How was I supposed to do that, Sirius?
 Oh hey, by the way, I know your best friend is a werewolf and you can turn into a large black canine.
 Isn’t that funny, since your name is Sirius, like the Dog Star?
-Ok goodnight, see you in the morning!”
+Ok goodnight, see you in the morning - glad I had to learn about your secret from my dreams instead of having you tell me yourself!”

 “Fine,” he conceded as he rubbed her arms softly.
 “You’re right, it is a hard subject to bring up.
-But I just don’t want there to be any secrets between us.
+But now that you know about Remus - and by the way, I didn't tell you because it isn't my secret to tell - I don’t want there to be any secrets between us.
 I want you to tell me all the important events in your life.
 I want our relationship to be completely transparent and honest.”

 “But Sirius, there are some things I can’t tell you.
 Fortune telling is a dangerous art.
 If I change things in any way, I’m altering history.
 So you’re just going to have to trust me sometimes and in return, I promise to be as transparent as I can,” Gemma declared.
 “And while we’re on the subject of being honest, just because I’m close with other people doesn’t mean that I’m abandoning you.”